How to make the most of Santorini

-The cheapest option by far is to travel independently by bus while hiring a car is a great way to get around if you like visiting more remote places of interest.
-Exploring on your own means you can go at a pace that best suits you, and adapt your plans as you please.
+The cheapest option by far is to travel independently around Santorini by bus.
+Yet, hiring a car is a great way to get around if you like visiting more remote places of interest, letting you move at a pace that best suits you.

 However, if that's not for you there are plenty of organised coach excursions or small group tours, both of which give you the advantage of a knowledgeable guide.